cloudfoundry/credhub-cli/README.md

 GETTING STARTED:

- 	api -s <server URI>
+ 	api
 		View or set the targeted CredHub API
 		-s, --server 'URI'						URI of API server to target

 	login
-		Authenticates interactively with CredHub.
+		Authenticates interactively with CredHub
 		-u, --user 'USER'           			Authentication username
     	-p, --password 'PASSWORD'				Authentication password
 		-s, --server 'URI'						URI of API server to target

-	logout*
+	logout
-		Discard authenticated user session.
+		Discard authenticated user session

 CREDENTIAL MANAGEMENT:

 	get --name <cred name>
-		Get the value and attributes of a credential.
+		Get the value and attributes of a credential
 		-n, --name 'CRED'						Name of credential to retrieve

-	set --type <cred type> --name <cred name> [set params] Set the value and attributes of a credential.
+	set --type <cred type> --name <cred name> [set params] Set the value and attributes of a credential
-		-t, --type ['value', 'certificate']		Sets the type of credential to store or generate.
-(Default: 'value') -n, --name 'CRED'						Selects the credential being set
+		-t, --type ['value', 'certificate']		Sets the type of credential to store (Default: 'value') -n, --name 'CRED'						Selects the credential being set

 		Set parameters by [Type]
-		-v, --value 'VALUE'						[Value] Sets the value for the credential.
-		--root	<FILE>							[Certificate] Sets the root CA from file --certificate <FILE>					[Certificate] Sets the certificate from file --private <FILE>						[Certificate] Sets the private key from file
+		-v, --value 'VALUE'						[Value] Sets the value for the credential --root	<FILE>							[Certificate] Sets the root CA from file --certificate <FILE>					[Certificate] Sets the certificate from file --private <FILE>						[Certificate] Sets the private key from file